 -

 ". . . they [referring to Palestinians] showed new power and remarkable discipline.
 Many of them were killed . . . this time not murderers and rioters, but political demonstrators.
 Despite the tremendous unrest, the order not to harm Jews was obeyed.
 This shows exceptional political discipline.
 There is no doubt that these events will leave a profound imprint on the [Palestinian] Arab movement.
-This time we have seen a political movement which must evoke the respect of the world.
+This time, we have seen a political movement that must evoke the respect of the world.
 (Shabtai Teveth, p.
 126)

 -

 But Ben-Gurion set limits.
-The Palestinian people were incapable by themselves of developing Palestine, and they had no right to stand in the way of the Jews.
-He argued in 1918, that Jews' rights sprang not only from the past, but also from the future.
-In 1924 he declared:
+The Palestinian people were incapable (by themselves) of developing Palestine, and they had no right to stand in the way of the Jews.
+He argued in 1918 that Jews' rights sprang not only from the past but also from the future.
+In 1924, he declared:

 "We do not recognize the right of the [Palestinian] Arabs to rule the country, since Palestine is still undeveloped and awaits its builders."
-In 1928 he pronounced that "the [Palestinian] Arabs have no right to close the country to us [Jews].
+In 1928, he pronounced that "the [Palestinian] Arabs have no right to close the country to us [Jews].
 What right do they have to the Negev desert, which is uninhabited?"; and in 1930, "The [Palestinian] Arabs have no right to the Jordan river, and no right to prevent the construction of a power plant [by a Jewish concern].
 They have a right only to that which they have created and to their homes."
 (Shabtai Teveth, p.
 38)

-In February 1937, Ben-Gurion was on the brink of a far reaching conclusion, that the Arabs of Palestine were a separate people, distinct from other Arabs and deserving of self-determination.
+In February 1937, Ben-Gurion was on the brink of a far-reaching conclusion that the Arabs of Palestine were a separate people, distinct from other Arabs and deserving of self-determination.
 He stated:

 "The right which the Arabs in Palestine have is one due to the inhabitants of any country . . . because they live here, and not because they are Arabs . . .
-The Arab inhabitants of Palestine should enjoy all the rights of citizens and all political rights, not only as individuals, but as a national community, just like the Jews."
+The Arab inhabitants of Palestine should enjoy all the rights of citizens and all political rights, not only as individuals but as a national community, just like the Jews."
 (Shabtai Teveth, p.
 170)

 -

-In 1938, Ben-Gurion also stated against the backdrop of
+- In 1938, Ben-Gurion also stated against the backdrop of the First Palestinian Intifada:

-"When we say that the Arabs are the aggressors and we defend ourselves ---- that is ONLY half the truth.
-As regards our security and life we defend ourselves. . . .
-But the fighting is only one aspect of the conflict, which is in its essence a political one.
-And politically we are the aggressors and they defend themselves."
+"When we say that the Arabs are the aggressors and we defend ourselves ----that is ONLY half the truth.
+As regards our security and life, we defend ourselves. . . .
+But the fighting is only one aspect of the conflict, which is, in its essence, a political one.
+And politically, we are the aggressors and they defend themselves."
 (Righteous Victims, p.
 652)

 -